-I credit and honor these women for all the things they do so very well, for raising incredible children, for being kind to one another no matter how difficult it is, for trying to make a difference in the world in their own way.
+I credit and honor the Brown women for all the things they do so very well, for raising incredible children, for being kind to one another no matter how difficult it is, for trying to make a difference in the world in their own way.

 But let’s call a spade a spade.
-Religiously-mandated polygamy is a tool of manipulation and in most cases, it’s harmful.
+Religiously-mandated, coerce, totalitarian polygamy is a tool of manipulation and in most cases, it’s harmful.
 Most families are not like the Browns.

 That’s my two cents.

 TALK TO ME

 I’d love your feedback.
 I get tons of visitors to my site, and lots of private messages, but now my goal is to get more of you to comment publicly ON THIS SITE.

 This will help me know what to write about next, where I can evolve in my thinking, what we can learn together, etc.

 You can tweet me questions tonight on twitter: @christinemariek

 Add me / follow me on Facebook here HERE

 Check out my emerging pop star daughter HERE